PIONEERING INNOVATION IN THE UPSTATE

-CUBEInC is a 30,000 square foot research facility located on the Greenville Health System University Medical Center’s Patewood campus, focusing on developing high-impact medical technology and devices for disease management.
-At CUBEInC, Clemson faculty and students work closely with researchers from GHS and the Steadman Hawkins Clinic of the Carolinas in the fields of biomaterials and devices.
+CUBEInC is a 30,000-square-foot research facility located on the Prisma Health’s Patewood campus, focusing on developing high-impact medical technology and devices for disease management.
+At CUBEInC, Clemson faculty and students work closely with researchers from Prisma Health and the Steadman Hawkins Clinic of the Carolinas in the fields of biomaterials and devices.

-The Upstate has a network of excellent hospitals, technical training schools and more than 25 colleges and universities actively working together with industry leaders and educators on all levels, from K-12 to technical training and professional advancement, to ensure access a highly-skilled workforce for decades to come.
+The Upstate has a network of more than 26 colleges and universities actively working together with industry leaders and educators on all levels, from K-12 to technical training and professional advancement, to ensure access to a highly-skilled workforce for decades to come.

 Intellectual Property and Contract Law Professionals

-The Upstate provides a rich environment of legal support, with over 100 attorneys and agents with licenses to practice before the US Patent & Trademark Office.
-As your connection to the Upstate Biosciences industry, we can connect you with these support providers.
+The Upstate provides a rich environment of legal support, with more than 100 attorneys and agents with licenses to practice before the US Patent & Trademark Office.
+As your connection to the Upstate Life Sciences industry, we can connect you with these support providers.

 Start-Up Grants & Seed Funding

 The South Carolina Research Authority supports the innovation economy through start-up funding, research funding and research, lab and collaboration space.
 Its investment affiliate, SC Launch, Inc. is an independent, nonprofit corporation that provides convertible loans and investment funding to qualifying SCRA Member Companies.
 Since the inception of SC Launch in 2006, companies have received $2.6 billion in follow-on funding.
 The returns on this funding provide additional coaching and grants to next-generation technology startups.